bibanon/neofuuka-scraper/readme.md

 * `indexArchiveOnStartup` - Scrape archived threads when the scraper starts up. *Archive scraping is untested and may not work properly.*
 * `indexArchiveOnConnect` - Scrape archived threads when the scraper detects a connection issue (index fails to load several times in a row). *Archive scraping is untested and may not work properly.*
 * `topicDeleteThreshold` - What page a thread must be on before it is considered naturally pruned if it disappears.
 Suggested values are `8` or `9` for 10-page boards.
 Only applies if the board doesn't have an internal archive.
-* `fileSavePath` - Path on disk to save image files to.
+* `fileSavePath` - Path on disk to save media files to.
 Currently uses the asagi file structure.
+* `fileMaxPostAge` - Maximum post age, in seconds, to save media files for.
+Useful if you offload old media out of `fileSavePath` and don't want it to be redownloaded on slow boards when the scraper is restarted.
-* `fileTouchOnDupe` - Touch original image files to update their modification time when a duplicate is encountered.
+* `fileTouchOnDupe` - Touch original media files to update their modification time when a duplicate is encountered.
 Thumbnails are never touched.
 * `fileMismatchRedo` - If a file is about to be downloaded but already exists, but the existing file doesn't match what's expected, delete and redownload.
 Untested, may have issues.
+* `fileUseShortNames` - Use the old short (13 digit) timestamp filename format, from before 4chan added 3 extra digits to its filenames.
+Useful if you have an old database and have not yet increased the media name column size.
+Longer timestamps are truncated, but the original is saved in the `exif` column.
 * `fileDupeCheckLink` - Base URL to send HEAD requests to before downloading original image files, to check if they already exist. *Not yet implemented.*
 * `requestUserAgent` - User agent used for all requests.
 * `requestTimeoutText` - Request timeout for text requests.
 Suggested values are between `20` and `60`.